channable/hoff/readme.md

 Hoff does not actually do the deploying.
 It just adds a special marker to the tag message indicating to the CI job that the tag should be deployed.

+Subprojects and environments can be configured per project (see `package/example-config.json`)

 On Fridays, by default, Hoff refuses to do the above actions.
 To force merges on Fridays, simply add `on friday` at the end of your commands, like so: